Maks-xex/web-store/README.md

 ## Usage

+1. Install dependencies using the npm `install` command.
-1. Start the development server using the npm `start` command.
+2. Start the development server using the npm `start` command.
-2. Access the application in your web browser at [http://localhost:3000](http://localhost:3000).
+3. Access the application in your web browser at [http://localhost:3000](http://localhost:3000).
-3. Begin developing your project by editing the source files in the `src` directory.
+4. Begin developing your project by editing the source files in the `src` directory.

 ---